MaxCoGa/pp/README.md

 - e PACKAGENAME = search exact name

+- u PACKAGENAME = update a package

 - up = upgrade all packages that their versions(in pp_info/PACKAGENAME/MANIFEST) are lower than the one in pp_pkg_list

 - lu = update the local metadata file(pp_pkg_list) with the remote repo list(pkg_list for now)

 #### TODO command:
-- u PACKAGENAME -> update only the given package
 - up FLAG -> upgrade only the packages based on their flag

 ## TODO